talk the talk (a tech glossary)

 Cohort: A qualitatively defined group of users with a set of common characteristics you can define.
 For example, a cohort of Male 13-17 users who signed up in January 2019.

 A/B Testing: Comparing two versions of some content to determine which would perform best.
 For example: changing the wording of an email, or the images on a website and comparing which versions perform best.
-We typically use 0.05 for alpha (95% confidence the result was not due to chance) and 0.8 for power.
-You can relax power to 0.7 and alpha to 0.10 if you need to get faster convergence
+The typical statistical benchmarks are 0.05 for alpha (95% confidence the result was not due to chance) and 0.8 for power.

 Marginal: the costs/benefits associated with one “extra” event (eg acquired customer).
 The economics of marginal events (e.g. to cost to acquire a marginal customer) are core to a business's success or failure.

 Bid: The highest amount you’re willing to pay for an action (e.g $6 for 1000 impressions for CPM bidding, 1 click for CPC bidding, etc)